Bellzylu/pokedex/README.md

 ## Getting Started 👩🏽‍🔬

-Install bun [here](https://bun.sh/docs/installation) if you don't have it already.
+Install bun [here](https://bun.sh/docs/installation) if you don't have it installed already.

 Install dependencies: